ncatlab/nlab-content/pages/4/4/2/0/20244/content.md

 ## References

+Original reference for Newman's theorem:

+* [[M. H. A. Newman]], _A theorem on periodic transformations of spaces_, The Quarterly Journal of Mathematics os-2:1 (1931), 1-8.
+[DOI](https://doi.org/10.1093/qmath/os-2.1.1-a).

+See also

 * {#Dress1969} [[Andreas Dress]]: *Newman's theorems on transformation groups*, Topology **8** 2 (1969) 203-207 \[<a href="https://doi.org/10.1016/0040-9383(69)90010-X">doi:10.1016/0040-9383(69)90010-X</a>\]

 [[!redirects effective group actions]]